 These molasses cookies are soft, chewy and can also be made a little healthier!
 With gluten-free, vegan, 100% whole grain and dairy-free options.
-Scroll to the bottom of the post for a how-to recipe video.

-Up until last night when I posted this picture on Instagram, I thought I was pretty much alone in my molasses cookie love.
+Up until last night when I posted this picture on Instagram, I thought I was pretty much alone in my molasses cookies love.
 It’s like… you tell some people that you’re bringing chocolate chip cookies / peanut butter cookies / anything other than molasses cookies to a party and this is their reaction.

 “Aaaah!
 Thank you!
 I can’t wait!”